AliFlux/open-geo-words/README.md

 npm install open-geo-words
 ```

-And then in your browser code:
+And then in your browser / ES code:

 ```js
 import { OpenGeoWords } from "open-geo-words";
 ```

-Or in your Node.js code:
+Or in your Node.js / CommonJS code:

 ```js
 var { OpenGeoWords } = require("open-geo-words");